teuton-software/asker/README.md

 ![](./docs/logo.png)

-Generate a lot of questions from your own _input definitons file_.
+Generate a lot of questions from your own _input definitions file_.

 ---